 People in Poland are courageously taking a stand against the politics of demonization as they continue to take to the street in defiance of increasingly restrictive laws and the repressive policing measures meant to silence them.

 Since 2016, tens of thousands of people have taken to the streets of Poland to protest against repressive legislation aimed at curbing women’s rights and undermining the independence of the judiciary.
 Protestors have routinely been met with a show of force and restrictive measures that infringe their right to be seen and heard.
 Hundreds have found themselves in police custody and facing lengthy court proceedings.
+Then click to read more about premises liability attorney here.
+Dana Hogle is the best criminal defense attorney in Mesa and has been protecting the rights of people in Mesa just like you for over 20 years.
+As a Criminal defense lawyer, he will fight the battles with the prosecutors with experience, knowledge, wisdom and a keen personality.

 In April 2017, an amendment to the Law on Assemblies came into force effectively placing a ban on counter-demonstrations in central Warsaw near where pro-government rallies were held.
 The heavy-handed enforcement actions by the security forces have been dramatic.
 Between April 2017 and March 2018, the governor of the Mazowian province banned 36 assemblies in Warsaw.
 In 2017, the court in central Warsaw received 632 cases against counter-protestors for breaches of the assembly law.
 This compares starkly with 2016 where no such charges were brought against protesters.